-The bill amends the Code of West Virginia to enhance the statewide student growth assessment program, specifically targeting student performance in reading and mathematics for grades three through eight.
-It mandates the inclusion of benchmark assessments to be conducted within the first 30 days of the school year, at mid-year, and a summative assessment at the end of the school year.
-The bill also removes obsolete language from existing law to streamline the assessment process, ensuring alignment with current educational standards and practices.
-Additionally, it outlines the responsibilities of the state board in establishing a comprehensive assessment program that meets academic standards and federal requirements, emphasizing accountability measures and the importance of limiting instructional time consumed by assessments.
+The bill amends the Code of West Virginia to enhance the statewide student growth assessment program by establishing a comprehensive framework for assessing student performance in reading and mathematics for grades three through eight.
+It mandates benchmark assessments to be conducted within the first 30 days of the school year, at mid-year, and a summative assessment at the end of the school year.
+The bill also removes obsolete language from existing law to streamline the assessment process and ensure clarity in requirements.
+Additionally, it outlines the responsibilities of the state board in developing and implementing these assessments, ensuring alignment with academic standards, and providing optional testing instruments for schools.

-Moreover, the bill grants the state board the authority to intervene in the operation of a county school system under specific conditions, such as failure to fulfill statutory obligations that disrupt daily operations.
-It establishes a comprehensive process for improving education, which includes developing electronic strategic improvement plans and targeting resources to address deficiencies in student and school performance.
-The bill emphasizes building leadership capacity within county boards during interventions, requiring them to set goals and action plans for improvement within five years, overseen by the state superintendent.
-If a county board is not ready to regain control after five years, a public hearing will be held, and support for governance education will continue for up to three years post-intervention, with provisions for re-intervention if necessary.
+Furthermore, the bill allows the state board to intervene in the operation of a county school system under specific circumstances, such as failure to fulfill statutory obligations or previous interventions within the last five years.
+It mandates the development of electronic strategic improvement plans to address deficiencies identified through assessments and emphasizes building leadership capacity within county boards during interventions.
+The state superintendent will oversee this process, and if a county board is not ready for control to be returned after five years, public hearings will be held to address concerns.
+The bill also includes provisions for continued support for governance education for up to three years post-intervention and allows for re-intervention if necessary.

 Committee Substitute: 18-2E-5